WHAT IS IT?

 WHO IS INVOLVED?

-As a tool for participation, Structured Dialogue cannot function properly by itself.
+As a tool for participation, EU Youth Dialogue cannot function properly by itself.
 This means that to be effective, it requires the direct involvement and, indeed, participation of youngsters and organizations involved in the youth field.

 During each 18-month work cycle, a national consultation of young people and youth organizations is conducted in every EU country.